treeman2000/CC1M-Adv-CF/README.md

 ## CC1M-adv-C
 ### Dataset Description
-We generate highly transferable adversarial examples by perturbing inputs in a way that affects multiple classification models simultaneously.
+We focus on image classification models and propose a novel individual attack method, Probability Margin Attack (PMA), which defines the adversarial margin in the probability space rather than the logits space.
+We generate highly transferable adversarial examples by perturbing inputs in PMA, thereby affecting multiple classification models simultaneously.
 We selected 4 mainstream adversarially trained models from the RobustBench library for generating adversarial examples, which include various architectures and defence methods.
 The following table shows the models we used.
 | model name | paper |
 | --- | --- |